Var2299/Var2299/README.md

 ## About-me 👋
 I am dedicated to becoming proficient in full-stack web development, having developed dynamic, responsive web applications to tackle complex software challenges.
-Looking forward to using the MERN stack and advanced tools to deliver impactful solutions in tech.
+Looking forward to using advanced tools to deliver impactful solutions in tech.

 ## Languages and tools